Zottman Ring Pull-Up

 Variations:

-• Pronated to Neutral Grip Ring Pull-Up: Incorporate a transition from a pronated to a neutral grip during the movement for additional variation and muscle engagement.
+• Pronated to Neutral Grip Ring Pull-Up: Incorporate a transition from a pronated (overhand) to a neutral (palms facing each other) grip during the movement, engaging the biceps and brachioradialis in different degrees.

-• Pronated to Supinated Grip Ring Pull-Up: Incorporate a transition from a pronated (overhand) grip to a supinated (underhand) grip during the movement, engaging the back in different way and engaging the biceps more while challenging grip strength and coordination.
+• Pronated to Supinated Grip Ring Pull-Up: Incorporate a transition from a pronated (overhand) grip to a supinated (underhand) grip during the movement, engaging the biceps and brachioradialis in different degrees.

-• Weighted Zottman Ring Pull-Up: Increase the intensity by adding resistance with a weight belt or holding a dumbbell between the feet for advanced practitioners.
+• Weighted Zottman Ring Pull-Up: Increase the intensity by adding resistance with a weight vest, a weight belt and weights, ankle weight, or holding a dumbbell between the feet for advanced practitioners.

 How to perform Pronated to Neutral Grip Ring Pull-Ups:

-• Starting Position: Hang from gymnastics rings with arms fully extended and palms facing away from you (pronated grip).
+• Starting Position: Hang from the gymnastics rings with arms fully extended and pronated grip.
+Engage your core and keep your legs together.

-• Execution: Start by pulling yourself up towards the rings while maintaining a pronated grip until your chin reaches the height of the rings or even higher.
-At the top of the movement, rotate your palms to face towards you (supinated grip).
-Lower yourself back down to the starting position with a supinated grip, and then rotate your palms back to the pronated grip as you descend back to the starting position.
+• Execution: Initiate the movement by depressing your shoulders and pulling yourself up while transitioning from a pronated to a supinated grip until your chin reaches the height of the rings or even higher.
+At the top of the movement, pronate your forearms or rotate your palms away from you (pronation) while remaining in that position.
+Then, slowly lower yourself back to the starting position while maintaining a pronated grip.

 Breathing Technique:

-• Grip Rotation Control: Focus on controlling the rotation of your grip during the Zottman Ring Pull-Up, ensuring a smooth transition from pronated to supinated and vice versa.
+• Grip Rotation Control: Focus on controlling the rotation of your grip during the exercise, ensuring a smooth transition from pronated to supinated and vice versa.
 Don't rush it.

 • Additional Information: